-The Beara peninsula is a rugged rural gem, with many national archaeological monuments, with a coastline that stretches from Bantry Bay to Kenmare Bay.
-This is a peninsula of immense beauty and is very accessible from Gougane Barra via Ballylickey (19km) and Glengarriff and well worth at least one day exploring.
+The Beara peninsula is beautiful.
+It has many national archaeological monuments, with a coastline that stretches from Bantry Bay to Kenmare Bay.
+This is a peninsula of immense rugged beauty and is very accessible from Gougane Barra via Ballylickey (19km) and Glengarriff and well worth at least one day exploring.

 Glengarriff is a small village that nestles among ancient woodland, historic sites and subtropical gardens, once favoured by royalty and has been a tourist destination for centuries.
 No visit to Glengarriff would be complete without taking the short ferry trip to Garnish Island to enjoy the beauty of its famous 19th century Italian Gardens.